Research by road safety charity Brake found that one in five drivers admit to driving the morning after they drank a lot the night before.

 Remember, the strength of different drinks can vary greatly.
 Some ales for example are 3.5%, but stronger continental lagers can be 5% ABV, or even 6%.
 White wines vary from around 8% to 15%.

 There’s no fail-safe way to guarantee all the alcohol you’ve drunk has left your system, so it’s important not to take risks.
-As Dr Wallace points out, when you’re under the influence of alcohol at any level, the skills you need when you’re driving, such as hand eye coordination, are impaired to some extent.
+When you’re under the influence of alcohol at any level, the skills you need when you’re driving, such as hand eye coordination, are impaired to some extent.
 You’re more likely to have an accident.

 Find out how many units are in your drinks